Caninsulin®

 • Loss of consciousness (coma)

+If you notice any of these signs, contact your veterinary surgery.
 If your dog is conscious, you should immediately treat your dog by pouring a small amount of a sugar solution (like honey) onto your finger and then rubbing it onto your dog’s gums.
 The sugar is absorbed very quickly and your dog should respond in 1–2 minutes.
 The sugar solution should never be poured directly into your dog’s mouth since there is a risk that the solution will be inhaled into the lungs.
 Once your dog has responded to the sugar and is sitting up, it can be fed a small meal.
 Once stabilised, your dog should be transported to your vet for evaluation.

 A.